marbrex/tiw-data-analysis-project/README.md

 This dataset was taken from *Kaggle*. \
 You can find it by following [this link](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset)

+### Content

+The project contents are in the `heart-attack-prediction-and-analysis.ipynb` Jupyter Notebook file.

 ### Description

 To better understand the dataset, we need to understand each of its features.